mookjp/pool/README.md

 Vagrantfile has dns settings for this development environment.
 You can access your Docker container just to go `http://<git-commit-id>.pool.dev`.

+By default, pool sees [mookjp/flaskapp](https://github.com/mookjp/flaskapp) repository.
+You can see this hello-world flask app by going to `http://c8f48c60088bbae0d0fb25ed5fd04f4442b58617.pool.dev/` or `http://master.pool.dev/`

 ## How it works